Two words I would not have understood three years ago. “Gastroparesis Awareness.” Gastropa WHAT?!

 It took about nine months for me to adjust mentally to my illness.
 But it never really goes away – the http://indiraiimp.edu.in/buy-female-viagra-in-india/ of food, the disbelief that the one thing you have to intake to survive does not “work” in your body.
 The fear of “What will happen to me when I am old?
 Who will order my meds online?
 Who will stop the cook from serving me beef?”
 “What will happen to me after taking domperidone for so long!
 Will it cause cancer?!”

 But I am a survivor.
 And a Mom.
 And moms can’t get sick.
 So I try to ignore this whole crazy thing and get through each day without my kids knowing I am practically doubled over with nausea or pain.
 And then there are the good days.
 Ahhh those sweet days where I don’t feel my stomach.
 Blessed be the Quiet Stomach.

 I have not written this for sympathy.
 I wrote it partially as therapy for myself, and partially to spread awareness about gastroparesis.
 There are so many people suffering, some of them dying.
 And through all this, I just don’t hear much about research and cures.

 9/8/10 NEW!!!
 I have created a new gastroparesis forum in the hopes that if you have GP you will post experiences, tips and questions.
 Will you help me build this new gastroparesis community, so together we can help eachother while spreading awareness about gastroparesis?
-Visit canadian viagra paypal and click on the forum.
+Visit cheapest authentic viagra and click on the forum.
 I hope you can help!